Legal professions - Netherlands

 If necessary, you will be referred to a private lawyer or mediator, who acts as the secondary line of legal aid.

 All information services at the Legal Services Desks are free of charge.
-These are granted either on the spot or as part of a consultation.
+These are provided either on the spot or as part of a consultation.
 You can contact these Desks with problems concerning civil, administrative, criminal and immigration law.

 A total of 44 Legal Services Desks have been established. they have been evenly set up geographically, so that every Dutch citizen is within easy reach of legal services.